- Photo Tours

 I am invited, from time to time, to experience a particular ship, itinerary or cruise line, and to report honestly on it.
 It’s the same courtesy afforded to many travel writers, and even writers who cover other products.
 Unless there really is some poor guy out there wtih every copy of Microsoft Office ever produced sitting on his bookshelf – which there isn’t.

 Sometimes, I do make the occasional typo or mistake, which I do correct (usually, readers spot it long before I do!)
-I never edit reader comments and I don’t shy away from negative comments, but I do reserve the right to remove any comments that are vulgar or obscene.
+I never edit reader comments and I don’t shy away from negative comments, but I do reserve the right to remove any comments that are vulgar or offensive.

 If there’s something wrong on a cruise that poses a significant issue, you’ll know about it.
 If the cruise line doesn’t deliver what it promised, you’ll hear about it on my Live Voyage Reports.